Part VII

 Void Meditation is the Dragon’s Plunge, a deep dive into the boundless ocean of pure potentiality.

 It is a realm that, subjectively, feels like the ground beneath all existence.
-In the profound stillness of the Void, we may touch upon what feels like the fundamental nature of reality, awakening to a felt connection with the cosmos.
+In the profound stillness of The Void, we may touch upon what feels like the fundamental nature of reality, awakening to a felt connection with the cosmos.

 This practice offers a direct, experiential immersion in a sense of unity and interconnectedness—a subjective state that resonates deeply with frameworks like the Entangled Firmament, moving beyond purely intellectual understanding.